Kallirroi/personalwebsite/content/blog/roadtoschool/index.md

 ---
 title: the road to school
 date: "2015-05-06T23:46:37.121Z"
-description: An interactive storytelling experience that aims to sensitize the wider audience in the issue of Syrian refugees education in their host countries.
+description: An interactive storytelling experience about Syrian refugees and education.
 index: 12
 tag: project
 imagePath: roadtoschool